greena13/redux-and-the-rest/README.md

 ### Levels of configuration

-It's important to have a basic understanding of how `redux-and-the-rest` achieves its flexibility using its four levels of configuration; each one has a different scope and is specified at different times.
+`redux-and-the-rest` achieves its flexibility using four levels of configuration; each one has a different scope and is specified at different times.

 You need to select where you place your configuration depending on how wide you want particular options to apply, and when the desired values are available.